 xAPI for LearnDash has been tested with the following non-proprietary LRS systems.

 Watershed LRS (*)

-There may be other LRS systems that xAPI for LearnDash works with.
+There many other other non-proprietary LRS systems that xAPI for LearnDash works with.
 As we test xAPI for LearnDash with other LRS systems, they will be posted here and the integration details will be posted in the xAPI for LearnDash docs.

-(*) Watershed no longer supports their LRS to be hosted in an iFrame.
-This means that the Watershed LRS dashboard will not display in your WordPress dashboard.
-You will still be able to send statements to the Watershed LRS, bu twill need to use their dashboard in its own window.
+Watershed and Yet Analytics to not support the display of their dashboards in side your WordPress admin area.
+This means that the LRS dashboard widget will need to be turned off in your WordPress dashboard.
+You will still be able to send statements to the these LRS platforms, but will need to use their dashboard in its own window.